sahej-dev/vidyo-ai-internship-assignment/Readme.md

 ### Frontend Tasks

 Becaue of the time constraints and as this was a backend assignment the frontend developed for this project is by no means the finest I have made.
-You can look at [my website](https://sahej.io) as a proof of that (I like to think it's fairly decent.)
+You can look at [my website](https://sahej.io) as a humble proof of that (I like to think it's fairly decent.)

 - A canvas based video player with a play/pause button.
 - I have used the [p5.js](https://p5js.org/) canvas library because I was already familiar with it from my early days of programming.